Skyhawkbotics/firstdocs/source/docs/cad/projectone.md

         * Then you select the inner and outer lines of any side of your lid
         * ![](../assets/fusion360/finish (1).png)
         * The distance will be displayed on screen and in the settings of the Measure tool
-    * Once you have this thickness, simply click the inner and outer area of the sketch and press E, then extrude up the same distance as your thickness
+    * Once you have this thickness, simply click the inner and outer area of the sketch and press `E`, then extrude up the same distance as your thickness
         * ![](../assets/fusion360/finish (4).png)
     * Save your design!
     * The last step is to activate the whole design